fxlin/p4-fs/docs/lite.md

 ```
 > Because our filesystem only uses a small fraction of the disk space (we will see soon), most of these bytes are zero.
 That's why we compress the disk image (as .gz) for distribution.

 Next, we mount the disk image as a loop device.
-(Recall: a loop device treats a file as a physical disk; see our lecture slides).
+(Recall: a loop device treats a file as a physical disk; see our lecture slides). **AGAIN, YOU WONT' BE ABLE TO DO THIS ON GRANGER1/2** (cf: the landing page)

 ```
 # create our mount point